AswathyAshokManalil/PythonModule2_CapstoneProject/README.md

 5. There is a moderate relationship between age and salary — **mid-aged employees tend to earn more**.

 ---

-## 6. Conclusion
-The analysis provided ABC Company with a detailed understanding of:
-- Employee distribution across teams and positions
-- Salary expenditure patterns
-- Potential correlations between employee age and salary

 These insights can support **strategic workforce planning** and **salary management decisions**.